muonato/ptag/README.md

 	Author: <copyright owner>
 	Target: <path to target directory>

-Input parameters are updated to 'ptag.dat' file for ease of use.
+Input parameters are updated to 'ptag.dat' file to be used again.
 Requires the ImageMagick suite, verify with '$ convert -version'